strootman/irods-cmd-scripts/README.md

-The file ampqtopicsend.py provides a way to send messages to an AMQP topic exchange from iRODS rules.

-To install the script, place ampqtopicsend.py in the the server/bin/cmd/ subdirectory of an iRODS installation.
+These are a collection of custom scripts called from iRODS rules.
+These should be placed in the server/bin/cmd/ subdirectory of an iRODS installation.

-This script requires that python be installed along with the pika library.
+These scripts require that python 2.6 be installed along with the pika library.